Tourist Rental Licenses in Marbella Andalusia in 2026

 The clarification offers greater security of legal status when investing in short-term rental properties in Marbella and the Costa del Sol, further solidifying the Andalusian property industry as a secure location for holiday rental investments and enhancing the local property market.

-Key Property Tourist License changes in 2025
+Key Property Tourist License Changes in 2025

 After years of debate and uncertainty surrounding the process of obtaining and maintaining tourist licenses, short-term rental rules are now clear.
 The Decreto ley, published in February 2025, introduced the new requirement that owners need local town hall authorisation to obtain a tourist license.
 Additionally, any property that is part of a multi-owner building (under a horizontal property/condo regime) must receive explicit approval for the tourist use from the community of owners by a three-fifths or 60% majority.